e‑NABLE’s Strategic Planning Committee (SPC)

 - After creating the e‑NABLE G+ community Jon Schull recruited several community leaders who recruited some more as circumstances seemed to warrant.
-We are eager to be joined by the next generation of e‑NABLE leaders and we’re trying to formulate a lightweight representative democratic process to better realize the emerging vision of e‑NABLE as “bossless” confederation of Chapters and individuals united by shared values.
-To participate in this bootstrapping process, please contact any SPC member.
+We are eager to be joined by the next generation of e‑NABLE leaders and we’re trying to formulate a lightweight representative democratic process to better realize the emerging vision of e‑NABLE as a “bossless” confederation of Chapters and individuals united by shared values.
+To participate in this bootstrapping process, please contact Jeremy Simon.

 Submit a topic for SPC discussion/consideration

 Release and Waiver of Liability and Hold Harmless Agreement (for individual volunteers)

 - Release and Waiver of Liability and Hold Harmless Agreement (for e‑NABLE Chapters)